gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

   from trees (regardless of proper SLOCCount parameters).
 The true real cost of this software so far has been approximately one month of an iOS developer.
   Extrapolate that to whatever local market prices are appropriate for you.
-* An experienced OS X
+* An experienced OSX
   developer would have reduced the hour count of 56.42 hours even more.
-Despite being similar to iOS, OS X has its own share of weird oddities accrued through years of bugs and incorrect API designs.
-Really, it took me 8 hours to figure out how to correctly generate the OS X help from HTML files.
+Despite being similar to iOS, OSX has its own share of weird oddities accrued through years of bugs and incorrect API designs.
+Really, it took me 8 hours to figure out how to correctly generate the OSX help from HTML files.
 Or 3 hours to find out how to `keep widgets on top of a scrolling window from leaving artifacts <http://stackoverflow.com/a/22183622/172690>`_.
 Which begs the question: why are your defaults so sucky OSX? **WHY?!** Experience on a platform goes a long way towards being productive.
-* Looks like there are no good choices for OS X regarding in-app advertisements like on the mobile platforms.
+* Looks like there are no good choices for OSX regarding in-app advertisements like on the mobile platforms.
 I did take a look at `BuySellAds
   <http://buysellads.com>`_ and `The DECK <http://decknetwork.net>`_, but they
   are so exclusive they don't answer email or they reject you.
 So I rolled my